-A standard precautions sign is placed outside each patient's room (under their room number) and is only covered if the patient is in a specific type of isolation.
-These signs remind you that there are certain behaviors you must use for EVERY patient in order to protect yourself and them.
+Signs are placed outside each patient's room to remind you that there are certain behaviors you must use for EVERY patient in order to protect yourself and them.
 They are not based on the patient's diagnosis but are used in every case when there is any possibility of contact with blood or other body fluids.
-Gloves protect your hands, gowns protect your clothes, masks protect your mouth and nostrils, and (when needed), eye protection is also used.
+If the Marshfield Clinic Health System (see sign below) is hanging on the door this means that the room is considered "Standard Precaution" and volunteers are allowed to enter.
+If there is any other sign listing precautions, you may NOT enter that room.